-Overall Integrated Plan Phase 1 Open Item Status 1 Perform an assessment of temperature and radiological conditions to ensure that operating personnel can safely access and operate controls at the Remote Operating Station based on time constraints listed in Attachment 2.
+Overall Integrated Plan Phase 1 and 2 Open Item Status 1 Perform an assessment of temperature and radiological conditions to ensure that operating personnel can safely access and operate controls at the Remote Operating Station based on time constraints listed in Attachment 2.
 Open 2 Perform an evaluation for HCVS ability to operate from the MCR and has the ability to be supplied adequate amounts of pneumatic pressure for 24 hour actions.
-Open 3 Perform an evaluation for FLEX portable generators and nitrogen cylinders use past 24 hour actions.
+Closed - Evaluation has been completed and documented in Calculation MDQ0000322015000347 R0, HCVS Nitrogen System Sizing Analysis, and DCN 71389.
+3 Perform an evaluation for FLEX portable generators and nitrogen cylinders use past 24 hour actions.
 Open 4 Revise 1/2/3-EOI Appendix 13 to include venting for loss of DC power.
-Open 5 Perform an evaluation for FLEX portable generators use for post 24 hour actions.
+Open 5 Perform an evaluation for FLEX portable generators use for post 24 hour actions in Severe Accident conditions.
 Open 6 Electrical load shedding will be performed in 1 hour of the event.
-Closed - Calculation EDQ0009992013000202 Rev 1 has been issued to determine load shedding impact on the unit batteries.
+Closed - Calculation EDQ0009992013000202 R3, 250V DC Unit Batteries, 1, 2, & 3 Evaluation for the Beyond Design Basis External Event (BDBEE) Extended Loss of AC Power (ELAP), has been issued to determine load shedding impact on the unit batteries.
 7 The implementation of the HCVS DCNs will be staged so that there is no effect on the operating units.
-Closed - A conceptual meeting was held in November 2014 and a staging plan was used to separate the existing HWWV from the HCVS.
+Closed - A conceptual meeting was held in November 2014, and a staging plan was used to separate the existing HWWV from the HCVS.

-Overall Integrated Plan Phase 1 Open Item Status 8 The wetwell vent will be designed to remove 1% of rated thermal power at EPU conditions.
-Closed - The existing wetwell vent (CLTP) and the HCVS (EPU) has been designed for 1% of rated thermal power at EPU conditions 9 Implement the Harris Radio System for communication between the MCR and the ROS.
-Revised - A communication system will be used that uses hand held radios for communication between the main control room and the remote operating station.
+Overall Integrated Plan Phase 1 and 2 Open Item Status 8 The wetwell vent will be designed to remove 1 percent of rated thermal power at EPU conditions.
+Closed - The existing wetwell vent (CLTP) and the HCVS (EPU) have been designed for 1 percent of rated thermal power at EPU conditions 9 Implement the Harris Radio System for communication between the MCR and the ROS.
+Closed - A communication system has been implemented that uses hand held radios for communication between the MCR and the ROS.
+DCN 70852 10 Perform an evaluation for the locations of the SAWA equipment and controls, as well as ingress and egress paths for the expected Severe Accident conditions (temperature, humidity, radiation) for the Sustained Operating period Open 11 Perform an hydraulic evaluation to ensure flow adequacy can be met for all 3 units using 1 FLEX pump to support SAWA flow requirement Open